Jennycocciardi/RIBBiTR_Ecophysiology/README.md

 ```
 hobo_name, start_date.time, stop_date.time
 ```
 The hobo_name column will be the reference ID, so make sure this column matches the file names precisely.
+Please see the ['*trimming_info.csv*'] file in this repository for an example of how the file should be formatted.

 ### Concatenating HOBO data